Cikica/morph/README.md

-Morphism
+Morph
 =====

-#### Functional helper library from the future ####

-Morphism is a library that comes with functinal methods for iterating arrays and objects.
+* stateless utility *

 #### History & Background #####
-Il get to writting one these, one these days.
+Il get to witting one these, one these days.

 Signed Mr.Slackaslack